Elisabetta Gnone

-Elisabetta Gnone (born 13 April 1965) is an Italian writer.
+Elisabetta Gnone (born 13 November 1965) is an Italian writer.
+She is best known as the co-creator of the Italian comic series W.I.T.C.H..

 Biography

-Gnone became a journalist for Topolino Weekly in 1992.
-This was only the beginning of a career that would take her to Walt Disney Italia, where she collaborated in the series of monthly publications of Bambi, Minnie & Comp. and the Small Series, and created, in 1997, the publication of Winnie the Pooh.
-As the director responsible for Disney publications, she created a series which would become a worldwide success: W.I.T.C.H.
+Gnone became a journalist Weekly in 1992.
+This was only the beginning of a career that would take her to Walt Disney Company, where she collaborated in the series of monthly publications of Bambi, Minnie & Comp. and the Small Series, and created, in 1997, the publication of Winnie the Pooh.
 She then published The Secret of the Twins in 2005.
-The book was developed into a trilogy focused around the magical world Fairy Oak.
+The book was developed into a trilogy focused around the magical world of Fairy Oak.

 In April 2001, she co-created the Italian comic/magazine W.I.T.C.H. with Alessandro Barbucci and Barbara Canepa.
-The publication was later made into the television series of the same name.
-Gnone also wrote the children's trilogy Fairy Oak: Il segreto delle gemelle (The Secret of the Twins), L'incanto del buio (The Spell of Darkness), and Il potere della luce (The Power of Light).
-She expanded the Fairy Oak Universe with four more books, "The four mysteries": "Captain Grisam's love", "Shirley's wizarding days", "Flox smiles in autumn", and "Good-bye Fairy Oak".
+The publication was later made into a television series of the same name.
+Gnone also wrote the children's trilogy Fairy Oak: Il segreto delle gemelle (The Secret of the Twins), D L'incanto del Buio (The Spell of Darkness), and Il potere della Luce (The Power of Light).
+She expanded the Fairy Oak Universe with four more books, "The Four Mysteries": "Captain Grisam's love", "Shirley's Wizarding Days", "Flox Smiles in Autumn", and "Good-Bye Fairy Oak".